sweattep/modern_quotes/README.md

 >working isn't a problem, but everybody needs to be rejuvenated.
 You don't get that time now

+>special interests is nothing but corporate america

+>when they took the right away from us to discipline our children

+>the only way that they can continue to grow they must have communities that they can do it with

 >everything is related to everything else

 >the more you know, the more you accumulate